 Are you interested in learning the tarot but confused by the amount of decks available?
 Perhaps you have read or heard somewhere that the Rider Waite (aka Smith Waite) tarot deck is the deck for beginners but you can’t seem to connect with the images…?
-The reason why the Rider Waite comes so highly recommended is that most beginners books are based on it.
+The reason why the Rider Waite comes so highly recommended is that most beginners’ books are based on it.
 But there are many other tarot decks for beginners to choose from!

 Here is a list of links to reviews of decks with clear symbology and illustrated number cards (pips) that will work just as well as the Smith Waite and hopefully you will find one that you resonate with.

 I actually recommend starting with TWO decks, the Rider Waite Smith Tarot and whichever deck you happen to be drawn to.
 Consider including a Marseille-style deck for its historical value and learn not to be afraid of pip number cards.
 The thing is, you read with your soul, not your head, so there has to be a strong emotional connection.
 Plus you will be able to do comparative daily draws and small readings for yourself straight away, which will greatly speed up your learning curve.

 Top 11 Tarot Decks for Beginners